-September 30th is Canada’s first official National Day for TRUTH and Reconciliation, but before it was a federal holiday it was know as Orange Shirt Day.
+September 30th is Canada’s official National Day for TRUTH and Reconciliation, but before it was a federal holiday it was know as Orange Shirt Day.
 While every day should be Orange Shirt Day, I thought today was a good time to revisit some Canadian Indigenous contributions to knitting.

 Processed with VSCO with al3 preset